 This system can also tell users whether or not a location they might be planning on traveling to is open or closed, or possibly closing soon (or maybe hasn’t opened yet.)
 I’ve had Google Maps warn me that a place I’ve planned on going to might not open by the time I arrive, or might close by then.

 If it is compiling a shopping route from your shopping list with locations to buy from, it may attempt to calculate the most efficient route.

 In addition to telling us popular times for a business, Google may also tell us how long we might take when we go some place, like averaging 20 minutes inside of this place:

 There are aspects of this system that may use different data sources to reinforce data being collected.
-For instance, if location history information is being used to track time waiting to check out in a grocery store line, that timing information could possibly be checked upon by looking at electronic wallet information associated with purchases involved in checkout at the grocery store.
+For instance, if location history information is being used to track time waiting to check out in a grocery store line, that timing information could be checked upon by looking at electronic wallet information associated with purchases involved in the checkout at the grocery store.

 The description of the popular times patent provides more details and more examples and is worth spending time with.

 The patent is: